 - To request information regarding the professional qualifications of your child's teachers.
 You also have the right to request information about the qualifications of any paraprofessional who may provide services to your child.

-- To review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum and to examine tests that has been administered to your child.
+- To review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum and to examine tests that have been administered to your child.

 - To review your child's student records when needed.
 These records include:

 - o Attendance records

-- Test scores
+- o Test scores

 - o Grades

 - Disciplinary records

 - Psychological records

-- o Applications for admission
+- Applications for admission

-- o Health and immunization information
+- $\circ \quad \text{Health and immunization information} \\$

 - Other medical records

 - Teacher and counselor evaluations

-- o Reports of behavioral patterns, and
+- Reports of behavioral patterns, and

-- o State assessment instruments that have been administered to your child.
+- o State assessments instruments that have been administered to your child.